Remarks on partition functions of topological string theory on generalized conifolds: Generating functions of partition functions

 \section{Generating functions of partition functions}

 The partition functions $Z^{\alpha_0\alpha_N}_{\beta_1\cdots\beta_N}$ are amplitudes of ``open'' topological string theory.
 The partitions $\alpha_0,\alpha_N,\beta_1,\ldots,\beta_N$ represent ``boundary conditions'' to string world sheets.
-One can construct amplitudes of ``closed'' topological string theory by multiplying these open string amplitudes with auxiliary Schur functions and summing over all possible configurations of partitions on the external legs.
+One can construct generating functions of these open string amplitudes by multiplying them with auxiliary Schur functions and summing over all possible configurations of partitions on the legs.
 These generating functions are closely related to integrable hierarchies \cite{ADKMV03,Zhou0310b,DZ12} and quantum mirror curves \cite{GS11,Zhou12}.